mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 - What do you feel are the most valuable potentially transferable skills your students meet in your sessions?
 - How realistic is it learners transfer some of the skills and knowledge they have picked up in your teaching sessions to another subject area or to another area of their life? -->

+### Activity - Applying UDL in the Classroom

+Many of the principles of the UDL framework will be  ones that experienced teachers have already adopted based on their intuition and experience.

+- What choices do students have to apply the target knowledge or skills?
+Can activities and learning be related to student's interests?
+- Are learners able to connect to real-life application of the concepts and skills you are introducing?
+How motivating do they find that link?
+- How are you helping learners to make connections between the concepts and skills they are learning through hands-on activities and the more abstract representations that may occur in test or exam situations?

+One way to align a computing learning with UDL principles involves teachers set learners meaningful projects, giving students access to suitable tools, inspiration and to sustain their motivation.
+Assessment would then follow the activities that students undertook using a mixture of the observation techniques listed above.

 ## Conclusion